robinali34/blog_algorithms/_posts/2025-01-15-np-hard-intro-rudrata-cycle.md

 ### Traveling Salesman Problem (TSP)

 **TSP Decision Problem:**
-- Given complete graph with edge weights and bound $B$
+- Given complete graph with edge weights and bound B
-- Does there exist a Rudrata cycle with total weight $\leq B$?
+- Does there exist a Rudrata cycle with total weight ≤ B?

 **Relationship:**
 - TSP is a weighted version of Rudrata Cycle
-- Rudrata Cycle reduces to TSP: set all edge weights to 1, ask if cycle of weight $|V|$ exists
+- Rudrata Cycle reduces to TSP: set all edge weights to 1, ask if cycle of weight |V| exists
 - TSP reduces to Rudrata Cycle: use unweighted version
 - They are essentially the same problem